Blog

 Veiga shared her perspective as a first-generation American with childhood dreams of a career in the performing arts.
 She described how support from one influential role model led her to become a theater teacher, and how her experiences working with CAP students across Northeast Florida have demonstrated the transformative power of the arts.

 “One of the first programs I ran at CAP was an afterschool program at Sulzbacher.
-We transformed a typical classroom into a stage, where I had the privilege of meeting some of the funniest kids I’ve ever met, like Dante, who came every week, but mostly sat to the side.
+We transformed a typical classroom into a stage, where I had the honor of meeting some of the funniest kids I’ve ever met, like Dante, who came every week, but mostly sat to the side.
 It wasn’t until we began our unit on improv that this child really started to shine,” Veiga said.
 “CAP provides the resources and qualified teaching artists to make these discoveries at every stage of learning possible.
-Providing Northeast Florida with the joy of art instruction is a privilege I take with the utmost seriousness and heaps of joy.”
+Providing Northeast Florida with the joy of art instruction is an honor I take with the utmost seriousness and heaps of joy.”

 CAP would especially like to thank those who made the tournament a success, including volunteers from Florida Blue, PwC, Merrill Lynch and Bank of America, and numerous event sponsors.
 CAP also thanks the golf tournament committee which includes Anthony Austin, First Coast News; Curt Dircks, Othot, Inc; Nader Farhat, PwC; Frances Jabbour; Marty Kern, Constellation Brands; Steve McCall, Florida Paint Company; Alan Pickert, Terrell Hogan; Larry Turknett, J. Williams Construction; Collin Walker, Trump National Doral; and Bill Warden, Dark Matter Technologies, LLC.
 For a full list of sponsors, visit capkids.org/golf.